 Marketing + Communications

 Ellen was born and raised in Gary, Indiana, and holds a B.A. in creative writing from Valparaiso University.
-She has served in higher education communications roles since 2011, including alumnae relations at the University of Montana and the School of Art at the University of Tennessee.
+She has served in higher education communications roles since 2011, including alumnae relations at the University of Montana and recruitment and advancement at the University of Tennessee School of Art.
 She volunteers as the nonfiction editor for the Best of the Net anthology by Sundress Publications and participates in writers groups based in Knoxville and Columbia.
-Her husband, Jeremy, teaches creative writing at Westminster College in nearby Fulton, Missouri.
+Her husband is an assistant professor of creative writing at Westminster College in nearby Fulton, Missouri.